osteslag/trim-ios-screenshots/README.md

 The command line utility does the actual job of the trimming.
 It uses multiple threads if applicable to make the execution faster.
 The action embeds and uses the utility and offers the convenience and flexibility of integrating with Automator workflows.

-If you don’t want to do the compiling yourself, head over to the [Downloads section](https://github.com/osteslag/trim-ios-screenshots/downloads) and download the binaries directly:
+If you don’t want to do the compiling yourself, head over to the [Releases section](https://github.com/osteslag/trim-ios-screenshots/releases) and download the binaries directly:

 ![Binaries for Download](https://github.com/osteslag/trim-ios-screenshots/raw/master/Screenshots/downloads.png)